 2. Your Heading Line

-I wrote "Sales Recruiter at Will Reed Jobs" and that is it.
-You don't need some catchy phrase or a bunch of symbols - the simpler and cleaner the better.
+I wrote "Marketing Manager at Will Reed."
+Short and sweet.
+You don't need some catchy phrase or a bunch of symbols.
+The simpler and cleaner the better.
 And do your best to use the industry term for your position.
 If your company calls your role something spunky, that is so fun.
-But if you are wanting your Linkedin to be comprehensible to those who are not as your company as well, put the corresponding job title.
+But if you are wanting your LinkedIn to be comprehensible to those who are not as your company as well, put the corresponding job title.
 (Hint: If you need help figuring out what that is, check out job postings on job sites to see what they are calling roles like yours!)

 |Use industry wide job title.||Use symbols or bizarre phrases - keep it simple.|